 Mumsnet is supported by readers.
 All our writers obsessively research every product we recommend.
 When you buy through a link on our site we might earn commission but this never influences our product choices.

 Use our quick and easy calculator tool below to find out the days each month that you are at your most fertile.

-Simply enter the date your last period started and the menstrual cycle length (this is the number of days from the start of one period to the day before the next one).
-The calendar below will then highlight the dates when you're most likely to conceive.
+Simply enter the date your last period started and the length of your menstrual cycle- this is the number of days from the start of one period to the day before the next one.
+The calendar below will highlight the dates when you're most likely to conceive.

 You're at your most fertile during the days leading up to ovulation, and on the day itself.
 To maximise your chances of conceiving, use our calculator to work out your most fertile dates.

 Want to know more about increasing your chances of conception?
 Read on as Ruby Relton BSc MSc, Research Associate at Hertility Health lays down the facts.

 Ovulation is the point in your cycle when a mature egg is released from your ovary and into your fallopian tube - ready to be fertilised by a sperm.